richeyward/richeyward.github.io/content/posts/digitron/turing-complete/05-cpu-2/index.md

 **Important Note:** When using the `mov` command, the syntax is `mov <dst>, <src>`.

-If you are unsure of the syntax of a certain command, click the `ISA` button, which will show you the assembly instructions.
+If you are unsure of the syntax of a certain command, click the `ASM/ISA` button, which will show you the assembly instructions.
 With that, let's convert our old program into assembly.

 ```
 imm 5